4. How to Avoid Greenwashing in ESG Funds

 - Do they say what they do?
 As in, is it clear looking at the fund’s marketing materials and prospectus what their sustainability strategy is?

-This isn’t an idle question.
-Many ESG funds either don’t know or can’t be bothered to tell you how they assess sustainability.
-Look for the following kinds of information:
+This isn’t an idle question – there are many ESG funds who either don’t know or can’t be bothered to tell you how they assess sustainability.
+Look for the following:

 - What do they consider when looking at a company?